 Have you ever wondered if you could make cheap liquid soap at home, to use it as liquid hand soap, or shower gel?
 Liquid soap can be made from scratch using oils and potash (potassium hydroxide), but it’s a complex and time-consuming process that people might shy away from.
-What if you can make liquid soap from a single soap bar?

 Make Liquid Soap Just Using a Soap Bar and Water

 As I make my own soap at home, I always have a certain quantity of soaps-gone-wrong: the color or the looks of the soap is not good, the soap got crumbly, got too much soda ash, or a gel mark (a round shaped sort of stain or the soap).

 I don’t really care about looks, and as far as they are good, I use them, but it made me wonder (and search the net) how I could reuse this soap (which was actually good), as I was sure other soap makers might have the same issue.
 That’s how I found out a few recipes online of how to make liquid soap from soap bars.